 Marvel Studios official timeline revealed at Comic-Con and D23 indicates that a Loki will hit in the spring 2021, with a rumored six episodes.

 Is Loki an Ongoing Series?

-We still don’t know if this Loki series is meant to be a one season wonder, or if it designed to continue on.
-My feeling is that each season will be treated like a long movie, with a second season being entirely dependent on response to the first.
-The series is rumored to contain six episodes total, although that is subject to change.
+We are still not sure whether or not the Loki series is meant to be a limited series, or if it designed to continue on.
+My feeling is that each season will be treated like a long movie, with a potential second season entirely dependent on response to the first.

 This post has affiliate links, which means we may earn advertising money if you buy something.
 This doesn’t cost you anything extra, we just have to give you the heads up for legal reasons.
 Click away!